MSx Student

 What do you do for fun?

 I am deeply interested in the works of Fyodor Dostoevsky.
-In 1993, while in my final year in college, I got the opportunity to work for two months at a bookstore in my hometown.
+In 1993, while in my final year of college, I got the opportunity to work for two months at a bookstore in my hometown.
 By sheer luck, I stumbled on Crime and Punishment.
 That began a lifelong pursuit.
-I have looked at his books from multiple perspectives, have read and reread them a few times and keep collecting movies based on Dostoevsky’s works.
+I have looked at his books from multiple perspectives, have read and reread them a few times, and keep collecting movies based on Dostoevsky’s works.
 I am also an avid tennis fan.
 I was late to the ball and started learning the sport at 38.
 However, I am quite crazy about it.
 Roger Federer is my favorite player.

 And speaking of fun, your surname is the same as that of your hometown.